 When a motor is driven by its mechanical load, such as in the case of a decelerating flywheel, the motor acts as a generator and the kinetic energy is converted into electrical energy.
 Often this surplus electrical energy, if it cannot be regenerated, is unwanted and it can be harmful to the electrical motor drive system.
-When this condition arises the surplus energy can be absorbed by the introduction of a resistive load into the motor circuit which converts it into heat and at the same time a braking effect is created, which is usually desirable for reasons of safety and protection of the electrical drive system.
+When this condition arises the surplus energy can be absorbed by the introduction of a resistive load into the motor circuit which converts it into heat and at the same time a braking effect is created, which usually is desirable for reasons of safety and protection of the electrical drive system.

-Manufacturers of frequency inverters recognize that a braking resistor will be required for some applications and they provide connections to the DC Link to enable one to be incorporated into the system.
-The control electronics monitor the level of voltage within the DC link and when this rises above a limit, the braking resistor is switched into circuit by the use of a FET or IGBT otherwise known as a “chopper”.
+Manufacturers of frequency inverters recognise that a braking resistor will be required for some applications and they provide connections to the DC Link to enable one to be incorporated into the system.
+The control electronics monitor the level of voltage within the DC link and when this rises above a limit, the braking resistor is switched into the circuit by the use of a FET or IGBT otherwise known as a “chopper”.
 When the DC voltage drops to a safe level again the load resistor is switched out of the circuit.

 As an example of construction, a braking resistor might have coils manufactured from copper-nickel or nickel-chromium, both of which have resistance values that are constant over a wide range of temperatures.
 The coils, the number depending upon the units rating, are connected in parallel which means that the load does not rely on a single winding.

 For safety and reliability purposes, windings might be embedded in a filler material such as quartz.
 This would give mechanical stability together with short circuit protection plus self-extinguishing properties.
-Such fillers also assist with the efficient transfer of heat from the resistor windings to the inner surfaces of the aluminum housing.
+Such fillers also assist with the efficient transfer of heat from the resistor windings to the inner surfaces of the aluminium housing.

 For still further isolation and to provide high ingress protection ratings, the resistor assembly could be encapsulated within a silicone sealant.
 This technique can allow IP ratings up to IP64 to be achieved; this is useful in environments where installation of the brake resistor within a control panel is unwanted or economically prohibitive.

 In some cases, power ratings can be increased substantially.
-For example, fitting a fan doubles the useable power and some resistors have special slots to facilitate fan installation.
+For example, fitting a fan doubles the useable power and some resistors actually have special slots to facilitate fan installation.

 When there is restricted space or if the braking resistor has to be built into a control panel, which has inadequate cooling, then forced air-cooled units have limitations and the solution is to use a water-cooled braking resistor.
-These can be indirectly cooled by bolting them down onto a back panel which has built-in coolant pipe loops, sandwiched between a double metal skin.
+These can be indirectly cooled by bolting them down onto a back panel that has built-in coolant pipe loops, sandwiched between a double metal skin.
 The back panel can also be used for cooling other components such as frequency inverters and chokes.
 Some manufactures can even supply braking resistors that have indirect water-cooling that is an integral part of the resistor assembly.

 A more efficient method of cooling is to incorporate the cooling circuit within the body of the resistor itself.
 Where this is employed, water connections are best located at the opposite end of the resistor body to the electrical connections, which can be flying leads or terminals in a terminal box.

-For higher power ratings it is possible to assemble several braking resistors and then connect them in series/parallel depending upon the required resistance value that has to be connected to the DC link of the frequency inverter (the power and resistance value is normally provided by the drive manufacturer).
+For higher power ratings it is possible to assemble several braking resistors together and then connect them in series/parallel depending upon the required resistance value that has to be connected to the DC link of the frequency inverter (the power and resistance value is normally provided by the drive manufacturer).

-Typically, standard resistors are designed to operate in an ambient temperature of around 40OC with maximum coolant temperatures 25OC in-flowing and 45OC out-flowing.
+Typically, standard resistors are designed to operate at an ambient temperature of around 40OC with maximum coolant temperatures of 25OC in-flowing and 45OC out-flowing.
 It is important that an industrial coolant or drinking water is used and generally the water should be soft, with no mechanical, chemical or biological contamination.
 There is a standard; VGB-R 455 P, which applies to suitable coolants.

 Thermal sensors can be fitted for monitoring the resistor temperature.
 When the temperature limits are exceeded the sensor’s contacts open and this is used as a fault signal so that the motor drive system can be brought to a controlled stop.